South African Overseas Expeditionary Force: Western Front campaign (1916–1918)

 After the Brigade was effectively reconstituted with the arrival of nearly 3,000 recruits, it continued to be involved in highly intensive operations with high casualty rates.
 The attacks on the Butte de Warlencourt in October 1916 incurred a further 1,150 casualties, and a further 700 at Arras in April 1917.
 After these attacks, which resulted in small territorial gain, it was rumoured the brigade began to refer to themselves as 'suicide Springboks'.
 At the Battle of Passchendaele in September 1917, the South African brigade suffered over 1,000 casualties out of an original 2,600 men, although managed to secure their objectives.
 As the war entered its final year, in early 1918 the Brigade was tasked with holding a defensive position at Gouzeaucourt, near Cambrai, in anticipation of the German spring offensive.
 Numbering by this point at roughly half its normal complement of 3,000 men, the South African line was forced to withdraw after their strong points were overwhelmed after the German attack on 21 March.
 Suffering over 900 casualties, the surviving 700 men fought their way north to escape encirclement.
 By the armistice in November 1918, South African battalions were reduced to only 300 men in each.

-From October 1916, the first continents of the South African Native Labour Corps began arriving in France under the command of Colonel S.A.M Pitchard.
+From October 1916, the first continents of the South African Native Labour Corps (SANLC) began arriving in France under the command of Colonel S.A.M Pitchard.
 Along with other general labour forces, tasks revolved around the construction and maintenance of infrastructure related to the war effort.
 Employed in French dockyards, railways, quarries and logging camps, the Native Labour Corps often won great praise, even from the Commander in Chief of the British Army Douglas Haigh, for their vital contributions to the war effort.
 The white officers and NCO rigorously enforced racial segregation during their time in France, minimising European and African contact by operating closed compounds.
 As dissatisfaction among black Africans grew, a disturbance in July 1917 led to 13 being shot dead by their white officers.
 British officers increasingly called for black South Africans in France be given more liberties and be allowed more freedoms.
 On 21 February 1917, a great loss struck South Africa when the troopship SS Mendi was accidentally rammed in thick fog just off the South Coast of England.
 Transporting 823 men of the Native Labour Corps, 616 South Africans were killed when the cargo ship SS Darro pierced Mendi's starboard quarter when travelling at dangerously high speed through the English Channel.
 Back in South Africa, the House of Assembly passed a motion of sympathy to the relatives of the dead.